pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 * PagoPA acts as the client and IO as the server

-When one of the two parties acts as the server, it requires the other to present itself with a key and a certificate, in order to authenticate it and being able to communicate.
+When one of the two parties acts as the server, it requires the other to present itself with a valid key and certificate, in order to authenticate and being able to communicate.

 The server always presents itself with a public server certificate, to make the client validate its identity and avoid man-in-the-middle attacks.